other Yashica cameras in my collection:

 My camera is in good cosmetic condition and full working order, however, like all Yashica/Contax cameras of the period, it required a new body covering.
 I fitted a red hide skin (not sure why I picked red?), courtesy of Aki-Asahi (note that the FX-D skins are very slightly oversized, and require about half a millimetre to be trimmed off the width of the back panel for a really good fit).
 I also replaced the light seals and mirror damper.
 The other common

 problem with FX-Ds is the plastic battery holder tends to get very chewed.
-A replacement can be obtained from US camera.

 I really like the FX-D: definitely one of my favourite cameras.
 It may appear to have too many plastic parts, but the cameras seem to stand-up very well to normal use.
 The trade-off is that the FX-D is compact and light-weight.
 All the controls are easy to operate and ergonomically placed.
 It's relationship to Contax cameras is very apparent, and in my opinion it's better than the comparable yet far more popular Pentax ME Super.
 However, this (Yashica) gem of a camera doesn't command very high prices, making it inexpensive to replace should anything go wrong.